 - Communicate with the membership and public-at-large via website e-mail, responding to questions or requests for assistance.

-- Cooperate with Central Offices and local PI committees within Area 78.
+- Cooperate with Central Offices and local service committees within Area 78.

 - Education of committee members about what PI pamphlets are available, and ensure that the principle of anonymity is understood prior to interactions with the public.